p3ck/shairport-sync/README.md

 * The `-k` option causes Shairport Sync to kill an existing Shairport Sync daemon and then quit.
 You need to have sudo privileges for this.

 The System V init script at `/etc/init.d/shairport-sync` has a bare minimum :
-`-d`
+`-d`.
 Basically all it does is put the program in daemon mode.
 The program will read its settings from the configuration file, normally `/etc/shairport-sync.conf`.

 *Examples*